Blake Carrington: Appearances

 Forsythe originated the role of Blake, playing the character from the first episode of the series in 1981 until its finale in 1989.
 He returned for the 1991 miniseries, Dynasty: The Reunion.
 Forsythe is the only actor to appear in every episode of the series.

 George Peppard was originally cast as Blake, but ultimately had difficulties dealing with the somewhat unsympathetic role and was replaced with Forsythe.

 Storylines

 Season one

 In the series premiere, Denver oil tycoon Blake Carrington marries his secretary Krystle Jennings.
 Their marriage is strained by her discomfort as she learns about Blake's ruthless side, especially in business.
-Blake forces himself on Krystle when she is reluctant to have sex with him.
+Blake rapes Krystle when she is reluctant to have sex with him.
 Blake struggles with his daughter Fallon's promiscuity and his son Steven's homosexuality.
 He catches his son in an embrace with another man, and in a fit of anger pushes them apart.
 Steven's lover falls, hits his head, and dies.
 Blake is arrested and charged with murder.
 In the season finale, a mysterious witness enters the courtroom.
 Fallon identifies the woman as her mother.